Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-In QIF neurons with a temporally extended, exponentially decaying input current, spike times only (dis-)appear at the end of a trial; otherwise they change smoothly with the network parameters.
-Importantly, this kind of spike (dis-)appearance is non-disruptive, since it cannot change subsequent spiking dynamics.
+\paragraph{Non-disruptive (dis-)appearance of spikes and smooth spike timing.} In the QIF, spike times only (dis-)appear at the trial end; otherwise they change smoothly with the network parameters.
+Importantly, this kind of spike (dis-)appearance is non-disruptive, since the are no more spiking dynamics after the trial end that could be affected.

-The mechanism underlying this feature can be intuitively understood: The slope of the voltage at the threshold is infinitely large.
-If there is a small change for example in an input weight (\cref{fig:fig1} left column, blue curves), the voltage and its slope will still be large close to where the spike has previously been.
+The mechanism underlying this feature can be intuitively understood: The voltage slope $\dot{V}$ at the threshold is infinitely large.
+If there is a small change for example in an input weight (\cref{fig:fig1} left column, blue curves), $V$ and $\dot{V}$ will still be large close to where the spike has previously been.
 Therefore a spike will still be generated, only a bit earlier or later, unless it crosses the trial end.
-This is in contrast to the LIF neuron, where the slope of the voltage at the threshold can tend to zero and a spike can therefore abruptly (dis-)appear, accompanied by a diverging gradient (\cref{fig:fig1} left column, purple curves).
+This is in contrast to the LIF, where $\dot{V}$ at the threshold can tend to zero and a spike can therefore abruptly (dis-)appear, accompanied by a diverging gradient (\cref{fig:fig1} left column, purple curves).
 A similar mechanism applies if there are changes in an input time as in \cref{fig:fig1} right column: An inhibitory input is moved backward in time until it crosses the time of an output spike generated by a sole, previous excitatory input ($t_\text{in}$ crosses \tspike in \cref{fig:fig1}d right).
-In the QIF neuron the voltage and the slope are infinitely large at this point, such that the additional inhibitory input is negligible compared to the intrinsic drive.
+In the QIF $V$ and $\dot{V}$ are infinitely large at this point, such that the additional inhibitory input is negligible compared to the intrinsic drive.
 Thus there is no abrupt change in spike timing.
-In contrast, in the LIF neuron the inhibitory input induces a downward slope in the potential also if it is at the threshold.
+In contrast, in the LIF the inhibitory input induces a downward slope in the potential also if it is at the threshold.
 The spike induced by the excitatory input alone therefore suddenly appears once the inhibitory input arrives later.

-In Supplemental Material Sec.~II, we prove the smoothness of the spike times and their non-disruptive (dis-)appearance in the general case with multiple inputs and output spikes.
+In Supplemental Material Sec.~II~\cite{Supp}, we prove the smoothness of the spike times and their non-disruptive (dis-)appearance in the general case with multiple inputs and output spikes.